-After lunch, there were 3 breakout sessions and I believe I sat in the only one that had a lady presenter.
+After lunch, there were 3 breakout sessions, and I believe I sat in the only one that had a lady presenter.
 Amy Kenly of Kalypso was part of a panel that spoke about how to use social media for crowd sourcing.
-I’ve personally had great success using Facebook and Twitter audiences for crowd sourcing but Amy gave us real life examples such as Proctor & Gamble’s approach using a microsite to enlist the opinion of their customer and how Dominoes Pizza turned to crowd sourcing during it’s recent sauce overhaul.
+I’ve personally had great success using Facebook and Twitter audiences for crowd sourcing, but Amy gave us real-life examples such as Proctor & Gamble’s approach using a microsite to enlist the opinion of their customers and how Dominoes Pizza turned to crowd sourcing during its recent sauce overhaul.

 I’d also like to note the ladies behind the scenes who made up the team of Social Media Club Knoxville.
 My hat’s off to all of you for a job well done!

 Don’t think that the men didn’t rock their presentations – they did.
-There wasn’t one speaker who I didn’t enjoy and learn from.
+There wasn’t one speaker whom I didn’t enjoy and learn from.
 I just wanted to dedicate this one to the ladies!